 What is the definition of a chart of accounts?

-A chart of accounts is an index of account names used to categorize transactions and keep your business’s financial history organized.
+A chart of accounts is a list of account names.
+It helps you group transactions and keep your business’s financial history organized.
 It typically displays account names, details, identification codes and balances.
 There’s often an option to view all the transactions within a particular account, too.

 What is the best way to structure a chart of accounts?

-A chart of accounts is made up of five main accounts from the balance sheet and income statement: assets, liabilities, equity, revenue, and expenses.
+A chart of accounts has five main account types from the balance sheet and income statement.
+They are assets, liabilities, equity, revenue, and expenses.
 These accounts are universal, and your business may incorporate additional industry-specific accounts and subcategories within these accounts.

 How do you set up a chart of accounts?